obsidian-tasks-group/obsidian-tasks/docs/queries/regular-expressions.md

 - Note that `tags` searches do not yet support regex searches.
   - As a workaround, search `description` instead.

+## Escaping special characters

+To search for any of the characters `[ \ ^ $ . | ? * + ( ) /` literally in Tasks, you should put a `\` character before each of them.

+This is called 'escaping'.
+See [Escaping, special characters](https://javascript.info/regexp-escaping).

+See the next section for the meaning of some of these characters.

 ## Special characters

 If using regex searches, it is important to be aware of the available special characters for several reasons: